 LIPA reports the distribution system included approximately 14,000 primary circuit miles of overhead and underground line (9,000 miles of overhead line and 5,000 miles of underground line).
-As of December 31, 2017, there were 178 substations providing service to load via distribution transformers connected to the 138 kV and 69 kV buses.
-Approximately 43.5 percent of the poles on which LIPA's distribution facilities have been installed are owned by Verizon and used by LIPA pursuant to a joint-use agreement.
+As of December 31, 2019, there were 152 substations throughout the service area that step down the transmission voltage to distribution levels.
+A portion of the poles on which LIPA's distribution facilities have been installed are owned by Verizon and used by LIPA pursuant to a joint-use agreement.